amc-corey-cox/cc_env/README.md

 This README.md will cover most of the basic initial setup and reference different .md files in the install-software directory for installation of other tools.

+# Dual Boot
+For installation with Windows 11 dual boot with option to run in a VM under Ubuntu, see windows11.md.

 # Installing Ubuntu
 I didn't manage to catch all the details of the install this time but the Ubuntu install is really straightforward.
 This time I used the defult selection rather than adding the office tools and utilities.
 I'll need to evaluate whether I think this was the right choice.
 I also think the third party drivers and additional media formats are important to install right away as I'm sure to need them later.